Master of Science in Nursing (MSN)

 MSN-698P Dual Primary and Acute Care Adult- Gerontology Practicum 4 (3 credits)

-Prerequisite(s): MSN-656 Current CPR and ACLS certification & updated immunization records required.
-300 hours of practicum required this semester.
+Current CPR certification & updated immunization records required.

 MSN-700 Advanced Practice Nursing: Individual an D Population Based Health (3 credits)